intrepidcs/neoobd2_sdk/docs/neoobd2_pro/readme/OBD2PRO_BLE_DEVELOP_FIRST_IOT_APP_GUIDE.md

 ![Overview](../images/69-obd2pro_usb_connection_map.PNG "Application/Hardware/Cable Overview")

-## Import the Sampe Project into CrossWorks for ARM
+## Import the Sample Project into CrossWorks for ARM

 This guide is based on the CrossWorks for ARM IDE by Rowley.
 Download and install the IDE from [here](https://www.rowley.co.uk/arm/index.htm).